m13253/matrixbot-ezlogin/Readme.md

    Since matrixbot-ezlogin remembers your authentication, this step requires no human interaction, and can be set to start automatically on computer bootup.

+4. Remove the unverified registration session.

+   The `register_new_matrix_user` program creates an unverified session.
+This session should be removed to prevent encryption problems.

+   Use a Matrix client, for example, [Element](https://matrix.org/ecosystem/clients/element/), to log into your bot account.
+Use your recovery key when asked.

+   Go to settings.
+In the Sessions tab, sign out of any unverified or unrecognized sessions.

+   Finally, sign out of Element.

-4. Chat with echo-bot.
+5. Chat with echo-bot.

    Echo-bot responds to every direct message, but not group chats.

    Send something to echo-bot in a DM, and see if it echoes back.

-5. (If anything goes wrong,) reset the cryptographic identity.
+6. (If anything goes wrong,) reset the cryptographic identity.

    First, delete echo-bot’s database directory.

-   Then use a Matrix client, for example, [Element](https://matrix.org/ecosystem/clients/element/), to log into your bot account.
+   Log into your bot account on [Element](https://matrix.org/ecosystem/clients/element/).

    Go to settings.
 In the Sessions tab, sign out of all other sessions.